🔒 End-to-end encrypted meetings — placement-grade privacy for your team. Start free →

 Honest about certification

 We won’t pretend to hold certifications we don’t.
-The crypto core builds on the MLS standard and is continuously tested; formal external audit and SOC 2 / ISO 27001 are on our roadmap as we onboard design partners.
+The encryption is real and continuously tested end-to-end, but we don’t yet hold an external cryptography audit or SOC 2 / ISO 27001 — those are on our roadmap as we onboard design partners.
 If a specific attestation gates your procurement, ask us — we’ll tell you exactly where we are, and where we’re headed.

 Data sovereignty shouldn’t require a six-figure enterprise contract.
 Building it in from day one is how we keep it accessible to the small, serious teams who need it most.